Abortion Legislation Act 2020: Background

 On 5 August 2019, the Minister of Justice Andrew Little announced that the Labour-led coalition government would be introducing new legislation to decriminalise abortion and to allow women unrestricted access to abortion within the 20 week gestation period.
 The New Zealand Law Commission had proposed three options for abortion reform: having no statutory test to make sure the abortion was appropriate at any point; taking abortion off the Crimes Act but having a statutory test; or only having a test for later-term abortions, after 22 weeks.
 The Government adopted the third approach but reduced it to 20 weeks.
-While pro-choice groups like the Abortion Law Reform Association of New Zealand (ALRANZ) and Family Planning have welcomed the proposed changes but criticized the 20 week limit, the Government's proposed abortion law reform was opposed by the conservative lobby group Family First New Zealand.
+While abortion-rights groups like the Abortion Law Reform Association of New Zealand (ALRANZ) and Family Planning have welcomed the proposed changes but criticized the 20 week limit, the Government's proposed abortion law reform was opposed by the conservative lobby group Family First New Zealand.

 According to media reports, the ruling Labour Party and its coalition partner New Zealand First conducted months of negotiations on the proposed Abortion Legislation Bill.
 New Zealand First Member of Parliament and Minister of Children Tracey Martin, a supporter of abortion reform, played an active role in the negotiations.
 On 6 August 2019, NZ First leader and Deputy Prime Minister Winston Peters surprised both Martin and Labour by demanding a binding referendum on the Abortion Legislation Bill.
 The NZ First parliamentary caucus voted by a majority to support their leader's calls for a referendum.
 In response, Justice Minister Andrew Little ruled out support for a binding referendum on abortion, claiming that it had not been discussed during the negotiations.
 NZ First subsequently confirmed that it would support the Abortion Legislation Bill through its first and second readings while pushing for a referendum.

 The opposition National Party leader Simon Bridges voiced his support for abortion reform but stated that more safeguards were needed.
 Voting for the Abortion Legislation Bill was conducted by a conscience vote, allowing MPs to vote individually on the bill.
 Opposition National MP Amy Adams criticized NZ First's call for a referendum, saying that the matter should be decided by Parliament.

 First reading

+On 8 August 2019, the New Zealand Parliament debated the Abortion Legislation Act for the first time.
+Several MPs commented that it is wrong that women had to lie to their doctors about their mental health in order to get an abortion under the existing law.

-On 8 August 2019, the New Zealand Parliament held its first vote on the Abortion Legislation Act, which passed by 94 votes against 23.
-The Act was then referred to the select committee stage.
+The bill passed by 94 votes against 23.
+It was then referred to the select committee stage.
 Three National Party MPs were absent from the vote: Alfred Ngaro was overseas but had sent a proxy vote against the bill that was not cast; Hamish Walker had voted for the Bill but his vote was discounted under Parliament's rules because he had left the Debating Chamber before the votes were counted; and Jian Yang who had missed the vote, having intended to vote in favour.